-The proposed budget acknowledges the importance of investing in our greatest resource, our IRB Employee Team.
-The proposed budget provides a continued competitive benefit package and ensures that we are competitive in the public sector market.
-The budget proposes no increases to team member premiums, nor recommends any changes to out-of-pocket maximums.
-The proposed budget does not include a pay raise for the City Manager or City Clerk.
-During the budget review process the Commission will determine if a raise will be granted for these Charter positions.
-Mayor-Commissioner Kennedy has requested a pay increase of \$100 per month for each Commissioner.
-This should be discussed and considered by the Commission at the budget work session.
+The adjusted budget acknowledges the importance of investing in our greatest resource, our IRB Employee Team.
+The adjusted budget provides a continued competitive benefit package and ensures that we are competitive in the public sector market.
+The adjusted budget proposes no increases to team member premiums, nor recommends any changes to out-of-pocket maximums.